A landlords guide to sitting tenants

 - Offer your tenant first refusal – if your tenant’s been in the house for a while, you might want to give them the opportunity to buy the house from you.

-- Sell the house with a sitting tenant – bear in mind that this could mean having to accept a lower asking price.
+- Sell the house with a sitting tenant – this could mean accepting a lower asking price.

 Protecting your assets and rights

-A sitting tenant doesn’t have to be a complication and potential landlord buyers might well be happy to buy a property with a tenant already in place.
-That said, as a landlord, you do have the right to regain possession of your property if you decide to sell.
+A sitting tenant doesn’t have to be a complication, and potential landlord buyers might well be happy to buy a property with a tenant already in place.
+That said, as a landlord, you have the right to regain possession of your property if you decide to sell.

-At Alan Boswell Group, we understand that being a landlord comes with a lot of responsibility but that’s where we can help.
-Our five-star rated insurance products cover a wide range of events and incidents, giving you peace of mind when you need it most.
+At Alan Boswell Group, we understand that being a landlord comes with a lot of responsibility, but that’s where we can help.
+Our award-winning landlord insurance products cover a wide range of events and incidents, including rent guarantee insurance and landlord home emergency cover.

-For more information about what we offer, take a look at our landlords insurance hub or call an expert member of the team on 01603 216399.
+For more information about what we offer, take a look at our landlords insurance hub.
+You can also call an expert member of the team on 01603 216399.